conan-io/conan-io.github.io/_posts/2026-05-05-Introducing-conan-py-build.markdown

    binaries where available and building the rest from source
 2. Prepares the build toolchain through the corresponding Conan generators
 3. Builds the extension using your project's build system
-4. When the extension links against shared libraries, copies those runtime dependencies next to the extension module and patches RPATH on Linux and macOS where applicable
+4. When the extension links against shared libraries, prepares the build so that standard repair tools (`auditwheel`, `delocate-wheel`, `delvewheel`) can produce a self-contained wheel
 5. Packages the result into a standard Python wheel

 Because it is a PEP 517 backend, it plugs into `pip`, `build`, and `uv`